heythem500/SkyHero-Monitor/README.md

 it includes:

 - traffic.db → main database file that stores long-term usage records
-- json backups → generated automatically for archive and restore
+- json files → generated automatically for archive and direct access
-- you have menu cli to backup , also for manual backup, simply copy the "data" folder to your computer.
+- you have menu cli to backup , also for manual backup simply copy the "data" folder to your computer.

 ---